Leo-IP/WarehouseInventorySystem/README.md

 How to test the application
 ---
 Step 1:
 Insert the product data using sample_product_csv_data.csv in the csv folder or you can make up your own data set following the CSV format I provided.
-You must follow the csv format otherwise the application will not accept the csv data.

 Step 2:
-After inserted the product using sample_inventory_csv_data.csv in the csv folder.
+After inserted the product using sample_inventory_csv_data.csv in the csv folder or you can make up your own data set following the CSV format I provided.

 Stack
 ---